tregua87/tregua87.github.io/_posts/2019-07-08-docker-network.md

 ## Entry Point ##

-The entry point is a simple Web browser written in Python3 and Flask.
+The entry point is a simple Web server written in Python3 and Flask.
 Let's have a look to this simple code.
 ```
 #!/usr/bin/python3